WordPress Traffic Automation Blueprint – Part 2 (Setup)

 This is part 2 of a 5-part series on how to create an automated traffic generation system for your WordPress site.
 This tutorial explains the processes and methods used in this system.

-Web Site Traffic Blueprint Part 2 - Learn How To Turn Your WordPress Website Into A Web Traffic MachineIn Part One of our Web Traffic Blueprint article series, we explained that the key to creating an automated web traffic generation machine is to use an “expertly configured” WordPress website.
+Web Traffic Blueprint Part Two - Discover How To Create An Automated Web Traffic Generation MachineIn Part 1 of our Web Site Traffic Blueprint article series overview, we explained that the key to creating an automated web traffic generation machine is to use an “expertly configured” WordPress website.

-As we also explained, an expertly configured WordPress site is different than a professionally-configured WordPress website.
-An ”expertly configured” WordPress web site is a web site that is not only powered by WordPress, but has also been expertly set up and configured (either by yourself or professionally) to take advantage of the tremendous power, features and functionality of WordPress and its integration with various sites, specifically in areas like search engine optimization, content syndication and analytics.
+As we also explained, an expertly configured WordPress site is different than a professionally-configured WordPress website or blog.
+An expertly configured WordPress website or blog is a website or blog that is not only built using WordPress, but has also been expertly set up and configured (either by yourself or professionally) to take advantage of the enormous power, features and functionality of WordPress and how it integrates with other services, specifically in areas like search engine optimization, external site syndication and analytics.

-As outlined in Part 1 of this article series, the components of this automated web traffic machine are as follows:
+As outlined in Part 1 of this article series, the components of this automated web traffic system are as follows:

 • Setup